a safe, supportive space for you

 I have been married for as long as I have been a psychologist.
 My husband and I have walked together through many phases of our lives, but my favourite so far has been raising children together.
 I know how tough it can be to sustain a fulfilling partnership as needs and wants change.
 My work with couples often centres on finding connection again in the chaos of life.

 My work as a psychologist has always been based in communities.
 This means I meet clients where they are at and seek to understand how contextual factors enable some possibilities, while limiting others.
 I have spent a lot of time practicing in educational contexts, from high schools to universities.
 Sometimes this means I offer individual therapy with students from diverse walks of life.
 Other times, I run group sessions focusing on psychological support and growth.
 I have also developed and implemented psychological interventions in collaboration with multi-disciplinary teams, including Targeting Talent, Inter Trauma Nexus, and Victim Empowerment.
 I have also been involved in training and supervising registered counsellors and trainee psychologists at the Pearson Institute.
 I continue to supervise psychologists, predominately in qualitative research and psychodynamic theory and practice.

-As someone who loves to learn, I am completing my Doctorate in Psychoanalytic Theory and Practice at Wits.
+As someone who loves to learn, I have completed my Doctorate in Psychoanalytic Theory and Practice at Wits.
 My research is on siblings.
 It seems like we do not fully understand how siblings shape who we become.
-I have been published in Psychoanalysis, Self and Context and in Psychoanalytic Psychotherapy in South Africa and presented at numerous conferences and symposiums.
+I have published articles in peer-reviewed journals on childhood sibling relationships, sibling dynamics in psychotherapy, and siblings in psychoanalysis and presented at numerous conferences and symposiums.